• Skip to primary navigation

 Avoidable/Unavoidable, Prevention and Cost Analysis

-This is part two in a four-part denial management series, “The Real Cost of Denials”.
+This is part two in a three-part denial management series, “The Real Cost of Denials”.

 In Part One, we reviewed common medical billing denial types and the pain points associated with them.
 Part two will focus on front-end denials, prevention and how to get started performing a denial cost analysis.